-Our market share is estimated based on the batch release number for 2015 (as of December 31, 2015) published by the National Institutes for Food and Drug Control, or NIFDC, which represents the market share estimated based on published supply quantity, but not the actual sales number in the market.
-We supplied 16.9%, 21.0% and 15.5% of the total hepatitis A vaccine market, or 89.8%, 72.7% and 44.6% of the inactivated hepatitis A vaccine market in 2015, 2014 and 2013, respectively, as measured by lot release number.
-Going forward, we may not be able to compete with other hepatitis A suppliers for either the private-pay market or public market, which could adversely affect our ability to increase our revenues from hepatitis A vaccine.
+We used to estimate our market share based on the batch release number published by the National Institutes for Food and Drug Control, or NIFDC, which represents the market share estimated based on published supply quantity, but not the actual number of sales in the market.

+In 2016, we supplied 52.5% of EV71 vaccine market.
+We supplied 9.7%, 16.9% and 21.0% of the total hepatitis A vaccine market, or 76.3%, 89.8% and 72.7% of the inactivated hepatitis A vaccine market in 2016, 2015 and 2014, respectively, as measured by lot release number.
+We may not be able to compete with other hepatitis A suppliers for either the private-pay market or public market, which could adversely affect our ability to increase our revenues from hepatitis A vaccine.

 We have been marketing and selling seasonal flu vaccines since 2006.
-Our market share, in terms of lot release numbers, was 10.9% in 2015, 9.5% in 2014 and 11.3% in 2013.
+Our market share, in terms of lot release numbers, was 9.9% in 2016, 10.9% in 2015 and 9.5% in 2014.
 The flu vaccine market in China is highly competitive.
 Multinational companies are increasing investment in localized flu vaccine manufacturing plants.
-Our revenue growth could be adversely impacted if we are not able to maintain our market share in this highly competitive market.
+Our revenue could be adversely impacted if we are not able to maintain our market share in this highly competitive market.